Stellar-proximology/-Synthia-The-Synthesis-Intelligence-Field/README.md

 python ultimate_assistant.py --help
 ```
 Use the `oracle` subcommand to decode punctuation or gate lines, and `build` to generate an app layout.
+The `build` command accepts optional `--uploads` and `--output` paths to control input specs and output directory.